apigee/devportal-kickstart-drupal-ansible-installer/README.md

 ## License
 Apache 2.0

+## Support
 This is not an officially supported Google product.
+If you find a bug, have questions or want to give feedback, add an issue to the [project's issue queue](https://github.com/apigee/devportal-kickstart-drupal-ansible-installer/issues).
+If you have issues running Ansible or with one of the open source [Ansible roles included](https://github.com/apigee/devportal-kickstart-drupal-ansible-installer/blob/master/requirements.yml) in this project, you can work with those projects to find solutions to your issue.